chainstack/docs/docs/subgraphs/manage-your-chainstack-subgraph.md

 * **Running**: the subgraph has been successfully deployed.
 * **Failed**: the subgraph deployment was unsuccessful.

-When you click on a subgraph and open the subgraph details, you will see more information about the progress of the subgraph at the top of the page, such as the percentage completion and the quantity of data that has synced.
-When a subgraph is syncing, you can click **Logs** for real time status information about the progress of the sync.
-By default, the **Info** filter is selected, and the logs displayed are for the previous .....???minutes....
-You can also filter the logs by **Error**, **Warn**, and **Debug**, and can click **Load older logs** to change the time frame of the logs displayed.
+When you click on a subgraph and open the subgraph details, you will see more information about the progress of the subgraph at the top of the page.
+The status will be **Deployed.
+Initial sync in progress** and you can view the percentage completion and the quantity of data that has synced.
+You can click **Logs** for real time status information about the progress of the sync.<!--  By default, the **Info** filter is selected, and the logs displayed are for the previous .....???minutes....--> You can also filter the logs by **Error**, **Warn**, and **Debug**, and can click **Load older logs** to change the time frame of the logs displayed.

 ## Delete a subgraph